Nuwai/Intro-to-Deep-Learning/README.md

 This project demonstrates advanced deep learning applications for language-based geolocation prediction in low-resource linguistic environments.
 Despite data limitations, the best model achieved significant improvements using FastText embeddings and hybrid CNN–LSTM architectures, setting a strong foundation for future research on Myanmar language NLP and geographical text classification.

+**Recommendations for Future Work**

+- Expand dataset with more balanced coverage across all states/regions.
+- Apply phonetic algorithms (e.g., Soundex, Metaphone) for grouping similar names.
+- Explore Transformer-based models fine-tuned on Romanized Burmese.
+- Use data augmentation and multi-label classification for duplicated names.
+- Combine rule-based and neural methods to leverage both linguistic and statistical features.

 ---